marshareb/marshareb.github.io/_posts/2020-6-11-Entropy-and-Krein-Milman.md

 categories: ["Weekly Update"]
 ---

-In this post, we explore more on topological entropy and discuss the Krein-Milman theorem.
+In this post, we explore more on topological entropy (Katok & Hasselblatt section 3.2) and discuss the Krein-Milman theorem (Rudin chapter 3).

 # Personal Life